How I use a to-do list (featuring Things 3)

-The main tool for the progress of personal and work projects
+The main tool for making progress in personal and work projects

 What is that

-A to-do list is an application where I write down everything I need to do.
-To-dos can be anything from small everyday tasks like “to buy a bread” to big and ambitious projects like making a course.
+A to-do list, or a task manager, is an application where I write down everything I need to do.
+To-dos can be anything from small everyday tasks like buying bread to big and ambitious projects like buying a house

-Rule number one is to write down //everything/and preferably as soon as you can.
+Rule number one is to write down //everything/and preferably as soon as possible.
 Need to call someone, need to go somewhere?
 Write it down.
 Need to read something, buy something?
 Write it down.
 Need to think about something quietly when you have time?
 Write it down.
-At three o’clock in the morning a genius idea comes to you?
+At three o’clock in the morning, a genius idea came to you?
 Write it down.
 Well, you get the idea.
 If it’s not on the to-do list, you don’t need it.

 The great thing about this approach is that it frees up your head.
 Once you’ve written it down, you can stop thinking about it and focus on something else.
-In general, it seems to me that the human head is not well suited to remembering a lot of things, at least mine is for sure.
+In general, it seems to me that the human head is not well suited to remembering many things; at least mine is for sure.
 And with this approach, it’s simply impossible to have a scenario where you forget something because the app remembers everything.

 For example, a to-do titled “Lord Of The Rings”.
 What is it?
 Read a book?
 Buy a book?
 To finish the book?
 Remind a friend to return the book?
 Watch a movie?
 What is there to do?
 It’s not clear.